MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-214-Railroad-Workplace-Safety/subpart-C-Roadway-Worker-Protection/section-214.355.md

 (4) Methods to determine safe operating procedures for each machine that the operator is expected to operate.

-(b) Initial and periodic qualification of a roadway worker to operate roadway maintenance machines shall be evidenced by demonstrated proficiency.
+(b) Initial and periodic (as specified by § 243.201 of this chapter) qualification of a roadway worker to operate roadway maintenance machines shall be evidenced by demonstrated proficiency.

+[61 FR 65976, Dec.
+16, 1996, as amended at 81 FR 37890, June 10, 2016]